EternityForest/MRAS-3D/README.md

 The full finished products should normally be a multiple of 32, minus a gap on all sides for clearence.
 The peg holes should be 16mm from the ideal 32mm edge, not the real edge that allows for clearence.

+It is also acceptable for the height of an item to be 16mm, with 48mm being a preferred dimension for shelves and storage.

 For demo purposes, these blocks are exactly 32mm.